ProtoRiot/Toybox-Riot-Mod/README.md

 We are currently in the early stages of exploring:

-- **Understanding the Toybox’s limitations:** Identifying what can be improved or modified.
+- **Understanding the Toybox Alpha V2’s limitations:** Identifying what can be improved or modified in the V2 version, which has different electronics compared to V1.
-- **Firmware Exploration:** Looking into options like Klipper to potentially replace the proprietary firmware.
+- **Firmware Exploration:** Investigating options for replacing the V2 firmware with alternatives like Klipper, focusing on the ESP12 controller and STM32F103.
 - **Mechanical Modifications:** Experimenting with small tweaks and seeing how they affect performance.
+Since the V1 and V2 are mechanically the same, these mods should be applicable to both versions.

 ---